 - Cystoscopy: If irritative symptoms predominate a telescopic camera test to evaluate the lining of the bladder may also be required.

-If these tests confirm the presence of an enlarged prostate gland (and exclude other conditions) then treatment can be discussed.
-Options include:
+If these tests confirm the presence of an enlarged prostate gland (and exclude other conditions) then enlarged prostate treatment can be discussed.
+Enlarged prostate treatment options include:

 Observation may entail follow up visits with your urologist to allow reassessment for signs of progression and to assess the severity of symptoms.
-At the end of the day, the aim of treating an enlarged prostate/BPH is to alleviate symptoms and to improve the quality of a man’s life.
+At the end of the day, the aim of enlarged prostate treatment is to alleviate symptoms and to improve the quality of a man’s life.
 Symptoms should only be treated if they are causing a man particular bother.

-Natural therapies have been used extensively to treat men with enlarged prostate glands.
+Natural therapies have been used extensively as enlarged prostate treatment.
 The most common natural remedy used for this purpose is Saw Palmetto.
-There are conflicting reports in the medical literature regarding the efficacy of saw palmetto for treating BPH.
+There are conflicting reports in the medical literature regarding the efficacy of saw palmetto as an enlarged prostate treatment.
 Some studies report that symptoms can be mildly improved with the use of this agent.
-A recent trial, however, has concluded that there was no improvement in symptoms amongst those men that used saw palmetto for treating BPH.
+A recent trial, however, has concluded that there was no improvement in symptoms amongst those men that used saw palmetto for enlarged prostate treatment.
 The therapy, itself, has very few side-effects, which in part is why this treatment option remains popular today.
 Saw Palmetto is available without prescription.

-There exist two common types of medication that can be used to treat men with LUTS/enlarged prostate glands.
+There exist two common types of medication that can be used as an enlarged prostate treatment.
 These include alpha blockers, or medication called five alpha reductase inhibitors.
 Alpha blockers work by relaxing the smooth-muscle in the prostate and the outlet pipe as it passes through the prostate gland.
 The net result is an improvement in urinary flow and a reduction in symptoms experienced by men.
-Alpha blockers tend to be the first port of call when choosing medical therapy to treat BPH.
+Alpha blockers tend to be the first port of call when choosing a medical therapy as an enlarged prostate treatment.
 Alpha blockers can also relax the smooth-muscle in blood vessels.
 This has the potential to lower blood pressure and can make some men feel lightheaded and dizzy.
 Different alpha blockers affect blood vessels to a different extent.
 As a result, some alpha blocker medications are more prone to lowering a patient’s blood pressure than others.
 An alpha blocker, which is particularly specific for the renal tract is a more appropriate selection.